ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 .. code-block:: shell

-  sudo apt install ros-<ros2-distro>-joint-state-publisher-gui sudo apt install ros-<ros2-distro>-xacro
+  sudo apt install ros-$ROS_DISTRO-joint-state-publisher-gui sudo apt install ros-$ROS_DISTRO-xacro

 Next, create a directory for your project, initialize a ROS 2 workspace and give your robot a name.
 For ours, we'll be calling it ``sam_bot``.